-In a corporate reorganisation, the aim is to rehabilitate your company on a comprehensive basis.
-You can apply for corporate reorganisation in a court if your company is facing financial difficulties and at least two of the creditors is in favour of your application.
-The court-appointed administrator prepares a reorganisation programme and you company will continue its operations in accordance with the programme during the reorganisation process.
+Corporate reorganisation is aimed at arranging your company’s debts and continuing its operation.
+You can apply for corporate reorganisation if your company is facing financial difficulties and at least two of your creditors are in favour of your application.
+The court-appointed administrator prepares a reorganisation programme that your company’s operation must follow during the reorganisation process.

 If your company is in serious financial difficulties, corporate reorganisation may be the right solution.
-The aim of the corporate reorganisation is to rehabilitate all aspects of your company's business operations, provide it with a sound operating basis and to prepare a debt arrangement plan.
+In the programme, your company is provided with a sound operating basis and its debts are arranged.
+The objective is to comprehensively rehabilitate your company and safeguard the continuation of its operations.

-The purpose of a corporate reorganisation is to ensure that a basically healthy business can avoid bankruptcy.
+The purpose of a corporate reorganisation is to ensure that your basically healthy company can avoid bankruptcy.
 You should seek corporate reorganisation before it is too late because it is no longer possible when your company is bankrupt.

 A corporate reorganisation usually lasts for between five and ten years.
 During the corporate reorganisation, your company can continue its operations in accordance with a reorganisation programme tailored to its needs.
 The programme sets out what needs to be changed in your business operations and how your company’s debts are arranged.
 After your company has met all the requirements and paid all the payments under the reorganisation programme, it is released from its debts and the reorganisation programme will end.